SSCP Certification Exam Outline

 • Trust relationships (e.g., 1-way, 2-way, transitive, zero)

-2.3 - Participate in the identity management lifecycle
+2.3 - Support and/or implement the identity management lifecycle

 • Authorization